Introduction

 e.
 History of attack by asthma in the family.

-Salbutamol drug
+Salbutamol Drug

 Every day may also defer according to the age of the patients.
-As the children of fours and above consume four puffs a day, the adults of twelve years and above may take up to eight whiffs in a day.
+As the children of four and above consume four puffs a day, the adults of twelve years and above may take up to eight whiffs in a day.
 The inhaler is also recommended before going for an exercise.
-The individuals who have asthma usually develop difficulty in breathing when taking part in the activity.
+Individuals who have asthma usually develop difficulty in breathing when taking part in the activity.
 The children should bring one puff as the adult can take up to two winds to prevent shortening of breath.
 The other type of salbutamol drug is the nebulizer solution.
 It always comes in the milligram.
 The adults of twelve years consume 3.0mg to 6.0mg, four times a day while the children between five to twelve years consume only 3.0mg in a day.

 On the other hand, there is another type of dose to control the signs and symptoms of asthma, which is referred to as diskus.
 It is taken through inhalation.
 Children may inhale one puff as the adults survive with four winds.
 Some factors determine the type of medication the patient undertakes.
-These factors include medical conditions, body weight among other factors.
+These factors include medical conditions and body weight, among other factors.
 According to these factors, it is good for one to seek the doctor’s advice before taking any dose.
 However, there are some other common side effects when taking this drug.
 These side effects include faster heartbeat, dizziness, headache, nervousness, fatigue, nausea, weakness, coughing, irritated throat, and restlessness.
 These signs are common even when the patient takes the correct amount of the dose.
-If the patient sees other symptoms apart from the above, he or she should report to the doctor for an action.
+If the patient sees other symptoms apart from the above, he or she should report to the doctor for action.

 Prednisolone